aaravjain-me/quizwiz-ui/README.md

 ## Contributing

-Contributions to the React Quiz App project are welcome!
+Contributions to quizwiz project are welcome!
 If you'd like to contribute, please follow these guidelines:

 1. Fork the repository and create your branch from `main`.
 2. Make your changes and ensure the code passes any existing tests.